jecki/DHParser/documentation_src/manuals/02_nodetree.rst

 particular part of text by marking the path from the root to the node, the content of which contains this text.
 This node does not need to be a leaf node, but can be any branch-node on the way from the root to the leaves of the tree.
-When analysing or transforming a tree-structured text, it is often helpful to "zoom" in and out of a particular part of text (pointed to by a path) or to move forward and backward from a particular location (again represented by a path).
+When analyzing or transforming a tree-structured text, it is often helpful to "zoom" in and out of a particular part of text (pointed to by a path) or to move forward and backward from a particular location (again represented by a path).